wmtthompson/garage_door_opener_mqtt/README.md

 This application is based on several examples from the esp-idf examples.
 This application is written to connect to a relay that closes a switch for an automatic garage door opener.
 It also includes an interrupt to a IR motion sensor.
 This allows the garage door to opened or closed via an MQTT app on a smartphone.
 It also allows motion in the garage to be monitored in a way that has a faster response time when compared to many camera based solutions.

 This example connects to the broker URI selected using `idf.py menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.
-(Please note that the public broker is maintained by the community so may not be always available, for details please see this [disclaimer](https://iot.eclipse.org/getting-started/#sandboxes))

 Note: If the URI equals `FROM_STDIN` then the broker address is read from stdin upon application startup (used for testing)